edward638/slogo/README.md

 ###   Any known bugs, crashes, or problems with the project's functionality

-If an on screen turtle reaches the corner of its visual container, it has the may accidentally be positioned outside of its drawer component on the next move command.
+* If an on screen turtle reaches the corner of its visual container, it has the may accidentally be positioned outside of its drawer component on the next move command.
+* For unlimited commands the unlimited command object does not have a return value on its first call
+* When using a specific turtle's ID to move, it cannot do so when being a child node of the non-head node

 ###  Any extra features included in the project